nestorwheelock/chromium-based-browsers-secrets-dump-cross-compile/article.md

 # Cross-Compiling Rust Applications: A Journey of Refactoring, Debugging, and Triumph

+**By Nestor Wheelock**
+You can find the code for this project in my GitHub repository: [Chromium-Based Browsers Secrets Dump Cross-Compile](https://github.com/nestorwheelock/chromium-based-browsers-secrets-dump-cross-compile).
+Feel free to contribute or provide feedback!

 Cross-compiling is an essential skill for developers, especially when you need to develop applications for platforms other than your primary development environment.
 As a Rust developer, I recently embarked on a project to take a Rust application that extracts sensitive data from various Chromium-based browsers, and cross-compile it for Windows, even though my development environment was Linux.
 What followed was a journey of troubleshooting, debugging, and learning that I’m excited to share with you.

 In this article, I’ll break down the challenges I faced and the solutions I found, including refactoring the original codebase, swapping libraries, and configuring system dependencies.
 Along the way, I’ll emphasize the importance of flexibility and resilience in software development, especially when cross-compiling code.

 ## The Initial Fork

 The project I was working on was a fork of a Rust application designed to extract and decrypt sensitive data, such as passwords and credit card information, stored in browsers like Google Chrome, Brave, and Microsoft Edge.
 The original project worked on Windows by utilizing the Windows Data Protection API (DPAPI) and AES-256-GCM for decryption.
-The goal was to make it cross-compile on Linux for Windows, which is especially useful for developers who may not always have access to a Windows machine or want to deploy cross-platform builds automatically.
+The goal was to make it cross-compile on Linux for Windows, which is especially useful for developers who may not always have access to a Windows machine or want ...

 I forked the project from [Fastiraz's Chromium-Based Browsers Secrets Dump](https://github.com/Fastiraz/chromium-based-browsers-secrets-dump) and started making some necessary adjustments.
 But as with most development journeys, the challenges soon started cropping up.